hammerheim-game/hammerheim-rules/3-warbands/black-orcs.md

 Special Rules
 Leader: Any warrior within 6" of the Boss may use his Leadership characteristic when taking Leadership tests.
-Black Orc: Model starts with a natural 6+ Armor Save.
+Black Orc: Model starts with a natural 6+ Armour Save.
 This save may be combined with other equipment to improve it.
 Oi Behave!: If any Henchman fails his Animosity test within